blnknlights/blnknlights.github.io/docs/source/htb/machines/medium/logging/logging.md

 rlwrap nc -lvnp 4242
 ```

-Yea all that was completely unecessary, but fun anyways.
+Yea all that was completely unnecessary, but fun anyway.

 ```txt
 Support Incident View: #4922